-The School Council have reviewed and renewed the individual reward system (July 2018).

-Adults can award pupils 'Helping Hands'.
+The School council have reviewed and renewed the individual reward system (July 2018) Adults can award pupils 'Helping Hands'.
 These are linked with the Christian Values and can be given for demonstrating any Christian Value.
-When they achieve 10 Helping Hands, pupils come up in Celebration Assembly and collect a reward voucher.
-The reward vouchers that the children can choose from include: something free from the snack trolley, to be first in the lunch queue for the week, to take part in fire lighting with adult supervision, to have 15 minutes extra play outside with a friend, to stay in at playtime with a friend, to help the site manager for the morning or to stay in and cuddle/ stroke/ spend time with the school guinea pigs.
+When they get 10 pupils come up in Celebration Assembly and collect a reward voucher.
+These include something free from the snack trolley or 15 minutes extra playtime.

-The following rewards are also used regularly by all staff:
+The following rewards are also used regularly by all staff:-

-- specific verbal praise highlighting the effort or acquisition of new skill/understanding. - stickers for the pupil to wear. - opportunities for pupils to share their work with members of staff. - The Headteacher's Award, teachers nominate children weekly in our Celebration Worship.
+- specific verbal praise highlighting the effort or acquisition of new skill / understanding; - stickers for the pupil to wear; - opportunities for pupils to share their work with members of staff; - special Mentions Certificates awarded during the weekly sharing assemblies.